GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 #### Anya Courtenay
 _The University of Edinburgh, Royal Botanic Garden Edinburgh, United Kingdom_

 I manage the GGG database as a research assistant.
-My work focuses on the functional biogeography of savanna and grassland vegetation with aim to uncover the environmental complexities of habitats occupied by plant biodiversity, especially underground trees.
+My work focuses on the functional biogeography of savanna and grassland vegetation with aim to uncover the environmental complexities of habitats occupied by distinct plant communities, especially where underground trees occur.
 <br>
 <br>
 <br>